 Another criticism of the project is in connection to the team’s avoidance of open source, which is even construed as being hostile by some.
 One of the cornerstone’s of most blockchain projects is an open source codebase, so with IOTA disdaining open source code, many wonder what they might be hiding.

 The hostility and disdain that the team holds for the open source community could also hurt the project in a field where developers are coming to expect open source as the norm.
-And there’s been some hostilities between founding members, which could cause a divide, although thus far it seems they have been able to work through their differences.
+And there’s been some hostilities between founding members, which has already caused a divide, with founding member Sergey Ivancheglo cashing in all his MIOTA coins this past November nd walking away from the IOTA project.

 Featured Image via Fotolia